 Seattle’s history as a pro-labor town dates back well before the famous 1919 General Strike.
 It goes back in fact at least twenty years before that much-discussed event — specifically to the date in focus here, when the Seattle-based Western Central Labor Union (WCLU) voted to approve a proposal to publish a pro-labor newspaper in Seattle.

-The first issue of the resulting paper, the Seattle Union Record, was published on February 20, 1900, under the ownership of the WCLU and the editorship of Gordon Rice, who had edited the short-lived Labor Gazette in 1894.
+The debut issue of the resulting paper, the Seattle Union Record, was published on February 20, 1900, under the ownership of the WCLU and the editorship of Gordon Rice, who had edited the short-lived Labor Gazette in 1894.
 The Union Record was originally published as a weekly paper, 6-8 pages in length, until April 1918, when it became a daily paper.
 Rice edited the paper until 1912, when Erwin Bratton “Harry” Ault (1883-1961) was chosen as its editor.
 Born in Newport, Kentucky, and raised in Washington state, Ault came to the Union Record from a long career working for newspapers, beginning as a newsboy at the age of five and working up to the positions of editor and publisher.
 Most of the papers Ault had then worked for were openly progressive in nature, including The Weekly People and The Socialist.
 He would go on to edit the Union Record until its final issue, dated February 28, 1928.

 Ault, a passionate socialist, was largely responsible for making the Union Record the force it would become within Seattle city politics by the time of the 1919 General Strike.
 In an editorial published in the Union Record on July 1, 1918, Ault expressed his vision of the paper’s mission, writing: